PanthonImem/CS1951a-BlogPost/docs/README.md

   \right)
 $$

-Using the tf-idf formula above to rank the words gives us an expected result, which we show in the word cloud below.
+Using the tf-idf formula above to rank the words gives us an expected result, which we show in the wordcloud below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_bad_names.png" >
 </p>

 We can see the the most important words are names, which makes sense because important words should distinguish between articles.
 But not very interesting because we already know that these words are important.
 To counteract this phenomenon, we only consider common English words, i.e., words you would see in an English dictionary.
-This leaves us with 3815 unique words, the word cloud of whose is shown below.
+This leaves us with 3815 unique words, the wordcloud of whose is shown below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_bad_words.png" >